Survey on online video and television sets conducted for the first time in two years

 In the screening survey, 29.0% of respondents stated they "use a TV connected to the internet."
 Narrowing it down further, only 12.6% "used an internet video service on their internet-connected TV within the past month."
 This indicates that the number of people currently watching internet videos on TV cannot be considered high.

-By service type, the most commonly used online video service on TV is sharing-based services like "YouTube."
-This is followed by paid video streaming services (including both subscription-based and pay-per-view models) like "Netflix," and then free video streaming services like "GYAO!" <Figure 1>
+By service type, the most commonly used online video service on TVs is sharing-based video services like YouTube.
+This is followed by paid video streaming services (including both subscription-based and pay-per-view models) like Netflix, and then free video streaming services like GYAO!.

 Figure 1: Online Video Service Usage on TV Sets